GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 ## Build the React front end

-To build hte front end, change to the `webapp` directory
+To build the front end, change to the `webapp` directory

 ```
 cd components/frontend_react/webapp